Phantom Cameras

 AlwaysFaceCameraComponent

 A billboard helper component.
 Keeps the attached entity always facing the active camera.
 This is not a phantom camera type itself but a utility for objects that should always face the viewer (UI elements in world space, sprite-based effects, etc.).
+Unchanged by the refactor.

 Usage Examples